-Regardless, this time frame gives PS5 developers more time to add VR modes to existing titles or make wholly-original VR games.
-Rockstar is apparently working on "a AAA open world title in VR", according to a LinkedIn post by Video Games Deluxe, the studio behind L.A.
+While its launch will likely be towards the end of the year, this time frame gives PS5 developers more time to add VR modes to existing titles or make wholly original VR games.
+Rockstar is apparently working on "an AAA open-world title in VR", according to a LinkedIn post by Video Games Deluxe, the studio behind L.A.
 Noire: The VR Case Files.
 Sony's own Gran Turismo 7 will almost certainly have VR support.

-The original PSVR launched at $499 for the full set, which was a bit pricey for the average consumer.
-It's now down to $349, packaged with newer PlayStation VR games like Iron Man VR.
+As far as the pricing goes, the original PSVR initially launched at $499 for the full set, which was a bit pricey for the average consumer at the time.
+It's now down to $349, packaged with newer PlayStation VR games such as Iron Man VR.
 The core set, with just the headset, was $100 cheaper, but it's increasingly hard to find one of those in the wild.

 It's unlikely that Sony is going to release a PlayStation VR headset that costs more than the system again.
 The new Oculus Quest 2 is a relatively affordable $299, while the Oculus Rift S costs $399.
 Sony wants to grow its VR fortunes, and it feels like the new PlayStation VR will probably not break $499.

-At the moment, the biggest piece of news we have regarding PSVR 2 is its new controller.
-Sony has dropped the PlayStation Move motion controllers, which were first launched in 2010 with the PS3, and has instead opted for units that look similar the Oculus Touch controllers.
+At the moment, one of the biggest rumored features of the PSVR 2 is its new controller.
+Sony has dropped the PlayStation Move motion controllers, which were first launched in 2010 with the PS3, and has instead opted for units that look similar to the Oculus Touch controllers.
 Patents also show that the PS5's DualSense adaptive triggers will also make an appearance.